xinyee20/tp/docs/UserGuide.md

 **Format:**

-`flagatt grp/GROUP lsn/LESSON name/NAME id/STUDENT_ID`
+`flagatt name/NAME matric/STUDENT_NUMBER`

 **Example:**

-A student named `Aaron Tan` with student ID `e0123456` from another tutorial group decided to join your tutorial lesson `1-2` of tutorial group `G04`.
-You want to flag his attendance and check with his tutor after your tutorial lesson.
+A student named `Aaron Tan` with student number `A0123456B` from another tutorial group decided to join your tutorial lesson `1-2` of tutorial group `G04`.
+You want to flag his attendance and check with his tutor after your tutorial lesson. `Aaron Tan` is the first person on the student list so his `index` number is 1.

 Flagging a student's attendance for a tutorial lesson:

-1. Type `flagatt grp/G04 lsn/1-2 name/Aaron Tan id/e0123456` into the _Command Box_.
+1. Type `flagatt name/Aaron Tan matric/A0123456B` into the _Command Box_.
+2. Press `Enter` to execute.

+Outcome:

+1. The _Result Display_ will show a success message.
+2. His attendance will now be flagged for future follow-up actions.

+#### 4.2.4.
+Unflag attendance of a student: `unflagatt`

+You can use this command to unflag attendance of a specific student after you flagged and checked the student's attendance at the end of class.

+**Format:**

+`unflagatt name/NAME matric/STUDENT_NUMBER`

+**Example:**

+A student named `Aaron Tan` with student number `A0123456B` from another tutorial group decided to join your tutorial lesson `1-2` of tutorial group `G04`.
+You previously flagged his attendance and now wants to unflag it after checking with his tutor after your tutorial lesson. `Aaron Tan` is the first person on the student list so his `index` number is 1.

+Unlagging a student's attendance for a tutorial lesson:

+1. Type `unflagatt name/Aaron Tan matric/A0123456B` into the _Command Box_.
 2. Press `Enter` to execute.

 Outcome: